Pets on board

 “Following World War II, the two Cunard Queens re-entered service, leading Cunard into a golden age of travel.
 During this time many famous stars of stage and screen chose to travel on board.
 In the late 1940s and early 1950s particularly, Cunard’s fleet was renowned for its high quality, luxurious experience.
 After their wartime service, the Cunard Queens were almost as famous as the celebrities they carried.”Chris Frame, Historian

-Of course, it’s not only stage and screen icons that have travelled with Cunard over the years.
+Of course, it’s not only stage and screen icons that have traveled with Cunard over the years.
 World leaders, dignitaries and even royalty have stepped on board.
-In the next instalment of our series, celebrating our 180th anniversary of sailing, Chris Frame introduces some of the leading figureheads and guests of honour who have graced our Queens with their presence.